kevinveenbirkenbach/cymais/roles/web-app-nextcloud/docs/README.md

-# Nextcloud Docs for CyMaIS
+# Nextcloud Docs for Infinito.Nexus

-This folder contains the Nextcloud Docs for CyMaIS.
+This folder contains the Nextcloud Docs for Infinito.Nexus.

 ## Index